byllgrim/SPL/README.md

-# SPL (Simple Public License)
+# SPL (Small/Simple Public License)

 WORK IN PROGRESS!
 HANG ON!

-Permission is hereby granted
+Permission is hereby granted to every person to use this software in any way and for any purpose.

+grants all rights
 to every person

-to use
-to use, copy, modify, and distribute to do anything with

-this software
-this software and associated documentation files (the "Software")

-for whatever you want
-in any way
-for any purpose
-for any reason
+equally

+All rights to this software (TODO work?) are permanently dedicated to every person every existing person the public
+.

+alle rettigheter til dette verket tilegnes offentligheten

+without royalty

+copyright waived

+Copyright is given to public domain cannot be hijacked

-THE SOFTWARE IS PROVIDED WITH NO WARRANTY AND THE AUTHOR(S) DISCLAIM ALL LIABILITY.
+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR(S) DISCLAIM ALL WARRANTY AND LIABILITY.
-IS PROVIDED "AS IS"
-SHALL NOT BE HELD LIABLE

 --------........--------........--------........--------........--------........